“How inappropriate to call this planet Earth when it is quite clearly Ocean.” – Arther C. Clark

 Another fascinating discovery has been made in connection with vents.
 Exploration has found a formerly thought to be blind species of shrimp, named Rimicaris exoculata has eyes on the back of its shell.
 They possess enlarged retinas densely packed with photosensitive pigments to exploit the light-starved environment.

 Scientists have been able to record visible red light and shorter wave length infrared.
 It would appear that around these vents light is being created by an as yet unidentified mechanism.
-For more information about Light at the bottom of the ocean click here.

 It was first thought that creatures and plants couldn’t live at great depths where it is pitch dark because there is no light penetration.
 However discoveries of marine life in the deepest parts have proven such assumptions to be wrong.